amandafrench/amandafrenchdotnet/wp-content/plugins/shortpixel-adaptive-images/readme.txt

             });
     });

-For changing the original URL of the image, that is detected by ShortPixel, use this filter that receives the original URL:
+To change the original URL of the image that is detected by ShortPixel, use this filter that receives the original URL:

     add_filter('shortpixel/ai/originalUrl', 'my_function');

-Sometimes, when the option to crop the images is active, SPAI thinks it's not safe to crop an image, but you want to crop it anyway.
-Please add this attribute to force the cropping:
+Sometimes when the option to crop images is enabled, SPAI thinks it is not safe to crop an image, but you want to crop it anyway.
+Please add this attribute to force cropping:

     <img data-spai-crop="true" ....

-ShortPixel Adaptive Images triggers a JS event after the initial processing of  the HTML page in browser: spai-body-handled, an event after each processed DOM mutation, if at least one URL was replaced: spai-block-handled and an event after each element has its URL updated lazily (entering the viewport): spai-element-handled
+ShortPixel Adaptive Images triggers a JS event after the initial processing of the HTML page in the browser: spai-body-handled, an event after each processed DOM mutation when at least one URL has been replaced: spai-block-handled and an event after the URL of each element has its URL updated lazily ( entering the viewport): spai-element-handled

-In order to exclude specific images, you can also add the following attributes to the markup, inside the `IMG` tag:
+To exclude certain images, you can also add the following attributes within the 'IMG' tag to the markup:

     `<img data-spai-excluded="true" ...>` --> this will completely exclude from processing the image which has this attribute;
     `<img data-spai-eager="true" ...>` --> this will exclude the image from being lazy-loaded by the plugin;